-NOTE: A number of employer-liability systems appear for the first time in this volume due to increased data collection about these programs.
+NOTES: A number of employer-liability systems appear for the first time in this volume due to increased data collection on these programs.
 Although most of these programs are not new, where relevant, new programs are indicated.
+In many countries employers are also mandated, usually by the labor code, to provide severance pay.
+These systems are not included in this table but are described in the country summaries wherever possible.